 GSA in the news

 Danielle Schoffman, President | firstname.lastname@example.org

 Danielle E. Schoffman serves as the President of the University of South Carolina Graduate Student Association and has the honor of serving and advocating on behalf of USC’s 7,000 graduate and professional students.
 A native of the San Francisco Bay Area, Danielle received a dual Bachelor of Arts Degree from Stanford University majoring in Human Biology and Anthropological Sciences.
 After graduation, Danielle worked as a project coordinator at the Stanford Prevention Research Center, managing clinical trials for behavioral weight management and assisting in data analysis.
 In the fall of 2011, she entered the Arnold School of Public Health’s Health Promotion, Education, and Behavior PhD program, and was awarded a Presidential Doctoral Fellowship.
 Danielle’s research interests include family interventions for obesity prevention and the use of mobile technologies in health behavior research.
 She is currently a Graduate Research Assistant for the USC Prevention Research Center, where she works on research projects related to community-engaged physical activity interventions and arthritis self-management.
 During her time at the USC, Danielle has served as a member of the Tobacco Free Task Force, the Provost’s Committee for Women’s Issues, and the Dean’s Student Advisory Committee for the Arnold School of Public Health.
-Prior to serving as the President of the GSA, Danielle held the positions of Graduate Assistant Liaison, Programming Liaison, and Vice President.
+Danielle has served as the President of the GSA since December, 2012; prior to serving as the President of the GSA, Danielle held the positions of Graduate Assistant Liaison, Programming Liaison, and Vice President.